Trunk-based development

 ) where all developers work and continuously integrate their changes.
 The model is relatively simple and agile, operating under the assumption that the trunk

-branch will always be stable to work off of/commit to.
+branch is always stable to work off of and commit to.
 Small batches or "stacks" of branches are extremely short-lived, and changes are merged into trunk

 every couple of hours.